-Any of these risks or other adverse developments in laws, regulations, public policies or otherwise in Mexico may adversely affect the business, financial condition, operating results and cash flows of the Bank's Mexican subsidiary or the Group as a whole.
+Any of the risks referred to above or risks that may result from other adverse developments in laws, regulations, public policies or otherwise in Mexico may adversely affect the business, financial condition, operating results and cash flows of the Bank's Mexican subsidiary or the Group as a whole.

-The Bank's Latin American subsidiaries' growth, asset quality and profitability may be affected by volatile macroeconomic conditions, including significant inflation and government default on public debt, in the Latin American countries where they operate
+The Bank's Latin American subsidiaries' growth, asset quality and profitability may be affected by volatile macroeconomic conditions, including government default on public debt, in the Latin American countries where they operate

-The Latin American countries in which the Group operates have experienced significant economic volatility in recent decades, characterised by recessions, foreign exchange crises and significant inflation.
+The Latin American countries in which the Group operates (which include Argentina, Chile, Colombia, Peru and Venezuela, the Group's five main markets in Latin America) have experienced significant economic volatility in recent decades, characterised by recessions, foreign exchange crises and significant inflation.
 This volatility has resulted in fluctuations in the levels of deposits and in the relative economic strength of various segments of the economies to which the Group lends.
 Negative and fluctuating economic conditions, such as a changing interest rate environment, also affect the Group's profitability by causing lending margins to decrease and leading to decreased demand for higher-margin products and services.
-In addition, significant inflation can negatively affect the Group's results of operations.
+In addition, significant inflation (such as inflation recently experienced by Venezuela and Argentina) and local currency devaluations (such as in Venezuela and Argentina) can negatively affect the Group's results of operations.

 The start of the withdrawal of monetary stimuli by the Federal Reserve in the U.S., and the slowing of economic activity in several emerging markets led to an increase in volatility in the international financial markets.
-Latin America, like other emerging markets, has been one of the hardest hit in this new environment, particularly as Latin America benefited most from the increase in liquidity and the expansion in demand by countries such as China in recent years.
+Latin America, like other emerging markets, has been one of the hardest hit in this new environment, particularly as Latin America benefited significantly from the increase in liquidity and the expansion in demand by countries such as the People's Republic of China (the PRC) in recent years.